adurkarARIN555/MTRX2700-Game-Show/README.md

 ### Detailed Design:
 ![GAME3-detailedv2 drawio](https://github.com/adurkarARIN555/MTRX2700-Game-Show/assets/160551764/98b6c482-82a6-4e28-9cae-cc477e71a82b)

+#### .c functions

+#### .py functions
+class Player:
+Store information about the serial port, position, and steering

+class SerialReader(QObject)
+Creates a thread for serial data receiving
+Two instances of the class are created - one for each player Must be initialised with a serial port object (which contains the COM port, baud rate, etc.).
+This thread outputs the controller data

+class GameWindow(QWidget):
+This is called by the integration scipt
+The methods of this class include:
+- def paintEvent(self, event)
+  - Updates the GUI with the backgrounds and latest postions, angles, and lap counts of each kart
+-

 ### Instructions for use:
 1. Connect both STM32F3 microcontrollers to the single computer.
 2. Change the COM ports in the game3.py script at the top of the constans.
 This will be done by running the find_ports.py on Mac, and on Windows, use device manager